gitkraken/vscode-gitlens/README.md

 - **Remotes** &mdash; lists the remotes in the repository

-  - Provides the name of each remote, an indicator of the direction of the remote (fetch, push, both), remote service (if applicable), and repository path
+  - Provides the name of each remote, an indicator of the remote's direction (fetch, push, both), remote service (if applicable), and repository path
     - An inline toolbar provides quick access to the _Fetch_, and _Open Repository on Remote_ (if available) commands
     - A context menu provides access to more common repository and remote commands
     - Each remote expands to list its remote branches